-Any services running on your Outpost will be upgraded at the same time as the cloud-based services are upgraded, so you don’t need to worry about any local maintenance or software upgrades.
+Any services running on your Outpost will be upgraded at the same time that the cloud-based services are upgraded, so you don’t need to worry about any local maintenance or software upgrades.

 Additionally, your Outpost can be managed by AWS tools running in your local region, including Cloudwatch, Cloudtrail, Cloud Formation and Elastic Beanstalk.